Corwin Clairmont: Paha Sapa controversy

 In 1993 Clairmont created Paha Sapa, the Lakota word for the Black Hills, and the location of Mount Rushmore.
 In Paha Sapa Clairmont created life-sized silhouettes of two families, one Indian and one Euroamerican.
-The silhouetted family members wear reflective sunglasses, with the Euroamerican sunglasses reflecting the presidential images on Mount Rushmore.
-In contrast, the Indian family sunglasses show four skulls, making a powerful statement about the history of genocide towards indigenous peoples, and simultaneously raising the question of what this largest of all Presidential memorials is actually showing us—do we see the gigantic faces of greatness, or the immensity of death?
+Both the silhouetted family members and Euroamerican wear reflective sunglasses.
+The Euroamerican sunglasses reflect the presidential images on Mount Rushmore while, the Indian family sunglasses show four skulls, that make a statement about the history of genocide towards indigenous peoples, and raising the question about what the largest of all Presidential memorials is actually showing us—do we see the gigantic faces of greatness, or the immensity of death?

 Displayed in a group show at the Paris Gibson Square Museum of Art, Paha Sapa was viewed by the superintendent of Great Falls schools, who proceeded to cancel all scheduled field trips to the exhibition which celebrated American Indian artists from Montana.
 The press got wind of the controversy, in which the superintendent defended the decision on grounds of not wanting to expose students to artwork that criticized the government's actions towards Indians.
 This led to major conversations and dialogue by local and regional residents, who questioned the politically charged artwork and the censorship that took place.